gfassero/book-of-blessings/README.md

 # _The Book of Blessings_
 The _Book of Blessings_, published by the authority of Pope John Paul II, approved for use in the USA and confirmed by Rome, now available (unofficially) on your phone.
 The _Standard Book of Spells_ for Catholics.
-Why isn’t it available anywhere else?
 Now you can bless your kids, your Advent wreath, your neighbor’s car, the parish swim team, the world.

 ## Who can use it?
 Most of these blessings can be given by any baptized person.
 A few are reserved to clergy.